-The High Performing Students Unit selects students based on academic merit demonstrated by a calculated placement score.
+The High Performing Students Team selects students based on academic merit demonstrated by a calculated placement score.
 This score is calculated using moderated school assessment scores and scaled results of the Opportunity Class Placement Test.

 All selection committees make their placement decisions using the same criteria, but each school makes its decisions independently.
 Places are offered based on academic merit.
 The committees decide how many students to place on reserve lists.